ChrstphrHll/npc_gen/students/Tylus Ytharra.md

 # Tylus Ytharra
 ---
 ### Description
-- Tiefling Monk from Magmus Centerhold
+- Tiefling Monk from Principality of the Palus Peoples
 - 2nd year Diplomacy student in Elkenval
-- long straight grey hair that's plain, Yellow eyes, and Pale Brown skin
+- long straight black hair that's plain, Yellow eyes, and Pale Brown skin
 - Is Freewheeling and Conforming, and has Learning as their ideal

 ### Organizations